Filipanderssondev/Container_Stack_Deployment_With_Ansible/README.md

 - [See our foundation from earlier projects](###Our-other-projects)

 ## Acknowledgments
-Great thanks once again to our mentor [Rafael](https://github.com/rafaelurrutiasilva) and [Victor](https://github.com/ludd98) for helping with
+Great thanks once again to our mentor [Rafael](https://github.com/rafaelurrutiasilva) for ongoing support and guidance.
+And thanks to [Victor](https://github.com/ludd98) for insight and guidance.

 ## Implementation